mautrix/docs/bridges/general/double-puppeting.md

      ...
    ```

+If you set up double puppeting for multiple bridges, you can safely reuse the
+same registration by just setting the same token in the config of each bridge.

 This method works for other homeservers too, you just have to create a new
 registration file for each server, add the token to `login_shared_secret_map`,
 and also add the server address to `double_puppet_server_map` (for the bridge